 Prepare to work your way up

 Graduates from all backgrounds can expect to start at the bottom of the ladder.
-Whether you begin with a full-time position or an internship, the pace of change in the finance industry means you may not remain on the bottom rung for long [link to Benefits of a career in finance article].
-The nature of the industry is such that many people begin in one role and change the direction of their careers later1.
+Whether you begin with a full-time position or an internship, the pace of change in the finance industry means you may not remain on the bottom rung for long.
+The nature of the industry is such that many people begin in one role and change the direction of their careers later.

 Learn how to seize a T-shaped future